jgraley/cotest/coroutines/docs/working-with-gmock.md

     painter.DrawDot();
 }
 ```
-We needed to add `RETIRE()` in Coro2 because its watch will cause it to see
-the `PenUp()` call, and we want it to ignore that call so that Coro1 can
-handle it.
+Two coroutines have been declared and each has been given a watch on any mock call.
+The watches do not have to be declared in the same order as the coroutines.
+In this case, `Coro2` has the higher priority and will see mock calls before `Coro1`, so we need to add `RETIRE()` so that `Coro1` gets to see the second mock call, which we expect to be `PenUp`.

-Let's try launching from one coroutine and handling one of the resulting mock
+Let's try launching code-under-test from one coroutine and handling a resulting mock call in a different coroutine.
-calls in another coroutine.

 #### Handle mock in other coroutine example
 ```